preetiman-misra/preetiman-misra/README.md

 ## About Me

-I'm fascinated by the world of computers and spend my time -

-* Exploring the field of Computer Science
-* Creating Digital Art
-* Reading books (sometimes 8 hours a day! 😲)
+STEM is what captivates my attention.
+Start and end my days with endless entanglements with what the world has to offer.

 ## Mission

-I am building this GitHub Repository in order to record my growth as someone dedicated to creating software that makes lives just a tad bit better.
+I am building this GitHub Repository in order to record my growth as someone dedicated to creating things that makes lives just a tad bit better.
 Hope you have fun exploring my work!

 Yours Sincerely,